 Guest: "The time has come for us to remove the disturbance, your availability is great".

 Host: "Yours is greater, today you have not had a nice day".

 Guest: "You are authoritative, you have embarrassed us.

 Host: "Your enemy must be embarrassed, come again here.
 This house is yours, this time it does not matter, you still have to come and visit us. "

-In general, the Iranians believe that some simple events are a sign of the arrival of a guest in their home, such as: if the scissors fall from the hands of a carpet weaver; if residues are visible in teacups, guests will be received or receptions will be given as many as residues; if by chance the shoes are on one another or the teacups have been lined up; if the girl takes the broom and starts sweeping the backyard; if a woman prepares the dough for bread, a piece of dough falls on the ground; if the younger son of the family enters the house and greets, if the crow near the house croaks or if a dusty cat enters the house; if someone's right eye moves involuntarily; if, in the drinking of tea, a lump of sugar accidentally falls from the landlord's hand, in all these cases one can be sure that a guest will soon arrive.
+In general, Iranians believe that some simple events are a sign of the arrival of a guest in one's home, such as: if the scissors fall from the hands of a carpet weaver; if residues are visible in the teacups, guests will arrive or receptions will be given as many as there are residues; if by pure chance the shoes are one on top of the other or the teacups have been lined up; if the girl takes the broom and starts sweeping the backyard; if a woman while preparing the dough for bread, a piece of dough falls to the ground; if the youngest child of the family enters the house and greets, if the crow near the house croaks or if a dusty cat enters the house; if someone's right eye moves involuntarily; if in drinking tea a lump of sugar falls unintentionally from the hand of the host, in all these cases one can be sure that a guest will soon arrive.